lucky-sideburn/kubeinvaders/README.md

 --env NAMESPACE=namespace1,namespace2 \
 luckysideburn/kubeinvaders:v1.9.6_debug
 ```
-Given this example, I can reach k-inv at this address **http://localhost:3131**
+Given this example, you can access k-inv at the following address: [http://localhost:3131](http://localhost:3131)

-* Please pay attention to "podman run -p 3131:8080".
-Forward the port 8080 is important.
+- Please pay attention to the command "podman run -p 3131:8080".
+Forwarding port 8080 is important.
-* We suggest to use INSECURE_ENDPOINT=true for local dev environments.
+- We suggest using `INSECURE_ENDPOINT=true` for local development environments.
-* Follow the above isntructions to create the token for K8S_TOKEN.
+- Follow the instructions above to create the token for `K8S_TOKEN`.
-* We use v1.9.6_debug in the example, but if everything works good use v1.9.6 as image tag
+- In the example, we use `v1.9.6_debug`, but if everything works well, use `v1.9.6` as the image tag.

 #### Params
 ##### K8S_TOKEN
 These are the permissions your service account must have.
-Take example from [this clusterrole](https://github.com/lucky-sideburn/kubeinvaders/blob/master/helm-charts/kubeinvaders/templates/rbac-cluster.yaml))
+You can take an example from [this clusterrole](https://github.com/lucky-sideburn/kubeinvaders/blob/master/helm-charts/kubeinvaders/templates/rbac-cluster.yaml).

 - apiGroups: [""]
   resources: ["pods", "pods/log"]
   verbs: ["delete"]